Rail transport in Sierra Leone: Network

+The existing railway from the port of Pepel has been refurbished and extended by Leone Rock Metal Group to its Tonkolili mine.
+This 192km line of 1067mm gauge began operation in May 2024 with 10 new AC traction diesel locomotives built by CRRC Ziyang.
+By 2026, the mining area's monthly transport volume exceeded 1 million tons.

-Sierra Leone no longer has any common-carrier railways, as the gauge Sierra Leone Government Railway from Freetown through Bo to Kenema and Daru with a branch to Makeni closed in 1975.
+The gauge Sierra Leone Government Railway from Freetown through Bo to Kenema and Daru with a branch to Makeni closed in 1975.
 The country does not share rail links with adjacent countries, Guinea and Liberia.

-The existing railway between the port of Pepel and the Marampa iron ore mine is being refurbished by African Minerals plc.
-This is a common-carrier railway, but will be used predominantly for transporting iron ore.
-African Minerals is also constructing a new standard gauge railway from the Tonkolili iron ore mine to a new port at Tagrin Point.